jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/bare_metal/ironic_hardware.rst

 * Additional NIC port on both controller nodes for connecting to the ironic-provisioning-net.

-For compute nodes:
+For worker nodes:

-* If using a flat data network for the Ironic provisioning network, an additional NIC port on one of the compute nodes is required.
+* If using a flat data network for the Ironic provisioning network, an additional NIC port on one of the worker nodes is required.

-* Alternatively, use a VLAN data network for the Ironic provisioning network and simply add the new data network to an existing interface on the compute node.
+* Alternatively, use a VLAN data network for the Ironic provisioning network and simply add the new data network to an existing interface on the worker node.

-* Additional switch ports / configuration for new ports on controller, compute, and Ironic nodes, for connectivity to the Ironic provisioning network.
+* Additional switch ports / configuration for new ports on controller, worker, and Ironic nodes, for connectivity to the Ironic provisioning network.

 -----------------------------------